The Mummy (1999 film)

-The Mummy is a 1999 American action-adventure film written and directed by Stephen Sommers.
-It is a remake of the 1932 film of the same name, starring Brendan Fraser, Rachel Weisz, John Hannah and Arnold Vosloo in the title role as the reanimated mummy.
-The film follows adventurer Rick O'Connell as he travels to Hamunaptra, the City of the Dead, with a librarian and her older brother, where they accidentally awaken Imhotep, a cursed high priest with supernatural powers.
+The Mummy is a 1999 American action-adventure film written and directed by Stephen Sommers, starring Brendan Fraser, Rachel Weisz, John Hannah, and Arnold Vosloo as the reanimated mummy.
+It is a remake of the 1932 film and part of the larger Universal Monsters franchise.
+The film follows adventurer and treasure hunter Rick O'Connell as he travels to Hamunaptra, the City of the Dead, with librarian Evelyn Carnahan and her older brother Jonathan, where they accidentally awaken Imhotep, a cursed high priest with supernatural powers.

 Development took years, with multiple screenplays and directors attached.
 In 1997, Sommers successfully pitched his version of a more adventurous and romantic take on the source material.
-Filming took place in Morocco and the United Kingdom; the crew endured dehydration, sandstorms and snakes shooting on location in the Sahara desert.
+Filming took place in Morocco and the United Kingdom; the crew endured dehydration, sandstorms, and snakes shooting on location in the Sahara Desert.
 Industrial Light & Magic provided many of the visual effects, blending live-action footage and computer-generated imagery to create the titular monster.
-Jerry Goldsmith provided the orchestral score.
+Jerry Goldsmith composed the orchestral score.

-The Mummy was theatrically released on May 7, 1999.
-Despite mixed critical reviews, it was a commercial success and grossed over $416.4 million worldwide against a production budget of $80 million.
-The film's success spawned two direct sequels, The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
-It also led to spinoffs such as an animated series and the prequel The Scorpion King (2002), which generated its own sequels.
-Attempts to reboot the property and kickstart a new media franchise led to a 2017 film.
+The Mummy was theatrically released on May 7, 1999, by Universal Pictures.
+The film received mixed critical reviews but grossed $422.5 million worldwide against a production budget of $80 million, becoming the sixth-highest-grossing film of 1999.
+The film started a new franchise, with two direct sequels, The Mummy Returns in 2001 and The Mummy: Tomb of the Dragon Emperor in 2008, and various spinoffs such as an animated series which ran from 2001 to 2003, and the prequel The Scorpion King in 2002, which led to sequels of its own.
+In 2017, an attempt was made to start another Universal Monsters franchise with The Mummy starring Tom Cruise.
+In November 2025, a new sequel featuring Fraser and Weisz was announced, to be directed by Matt Bettinelli-Olpin and Tyler Gillett of Radio Silence Productions.